apollojain/hab_android/README.md

 =========================
 Remember to do the following:
 * Use Google!
 Results from [stackoverflow.com](http://stackoverflow.com) are an amazing resource.
 You get to utilize the knowledge of the global computer science developer community.
 However, don't just copy-paste answers from the web.
 Make sure you understand exactly what's going on before you copy-paste anything.
-* Ask your neighbours.
+* Ask your neighbors.
 Working in groups is extremely productive as each of you can fill the gaps of knowledge the others have.
 Also, it's a good opportunity to make friends and find future potential project partners!
 * Ask H@B members for help.
 Hack Jam is a learning experience for most people.
 It's a good time to take on something new so many people will be in your situation.
 Don't be afraid to ask people at Hack Jam for help.
 Chances are, they'll be able to assist you in some way.

 With all this in mind, several H@B members have volunteered to assist people with the beginner hack.
 So, if you ever need help, look for these awesome people: